stomp/stomp-spec/src/stomp-specification-1.1.md

 ## Connecting

 A Stomp client initiates the stream or TCP connection to the server.
-The client must then send the CONNECT frame.
+The client must then send the `CONNECT` frame.

-    STOMP/1.1 CONNECT
+    CONNECT
+    version: 1.1
     login: <username>
     passcode:<passcode>

     ^@

-If the server accepts the connection attempt it will respond with a CONNECTED frame:
+If the server accepts the connection attempt it will respond with a `CONNECTED` frame:

-    STOMP/1.1 CONNECTED
+    CONNECTED
+    version: 1.1
     session: <session-id>

     ^@

 The sever may reject the connection attempt.
-The server MAY respond back with a ERROR frame with the reason why the connection was rejected.
-It will then subsequently close/reset the connection.
+The server MAY respond back with a ERROR frame before closing and reseting the connection.

 ### Protocol Version Negotiation

+From Stomp 1.1 and onwards, the `CONNECT` and `CONNECTED` frames MUST include the `version` header.
+It should be set to a space separated list of incrementing Stomp protocol versions that the client or server support.
+If the version header is missing, it means that only version 1.0 of the protocol is supported.

-The CONNECT and CONNECTED commands are prefixed with the Stomp protocol version that the client and server would like to use for the Stomp session.
+The protocol that will be used for the reset of the session will be the highest protocol version that both the client and server have in common.

-This allows both parties to negotiate which protocol version to use for the session.
+For example, if the client sends:

+    CONNECT
+    version:1.0 1.1 2.0

+    ^@

+and the server responds with:

+    CONNECTED
+    version:1.1 2.1

+    ^@

-From the perspective of the server, it should handle the negotiation as outlined following pseudo code:
+Then the reset of the session should use version 1.1 of the protocol.

-    if server receives CONNECT frame with protocol it can support, then {
-      server responds with a CONNECTED frame where the version matches the client's requested version.
-    } else {
-      if client protocol version > broker protocol version, then {
-        server responds with a CONNECTED frame which uses the latest version of the protocol that the broker supports.
-      } else {
-        The server should reject the connection.
-The ERROR frame sent to the client should included the versions of protocol the server does support.
-      }
-    }

-From the perspective of the client, it should:

-    send a CONNECT frame with the latest version of the protocol it supports. if client receives a CONNECTED frame and server's protocol version is supported {
-      session continues at that protocol level.
-    } else {
-      optionally can try to reconnect at an older protocol version.
-    }

-Note that the Stomp 1.0 protocol, does not prefix the CONNECT and CONNECTED commands with the protocol versions.
-A Stomp 1.0 server will reject a connection attempt from 1.1 and older clients.
-Clients MAY choose to respond to a 1.1 CONNECTION rejection by reconnecting to the server using the 1.0 protocol.
+If the client and server do not share any common protocol versions, then the sever should respond with an ERROR frame that looks like:

+    ERROR
+    version: 1.1

+    Supported protocol versions are 1.1^@

+### Future Compatibility

+In version 2.0 of the Specification, the `CONNECT` frame will be renamed to `STOMP`.
+Stomp 1.1 servers should handle a `STOMP` frame the same way as the `CONNECT` frame.
+Stomp 1.1 clients should continue to use the `CONNECT` command to remain backward compatible with Stomp 1.0 servers.

+The reason to frame is being renamed is so that the protocol can more easily be differentiated from the HTTP protocol by a protocol discriminator or sniffer.

 ### Once Connected